 The family connections with Edinburgh and the Borders run deep as the well known Usher Hall was gifted by Julie’s family to the city of Edinburgh as her 5th great uncle was a lover of the arts.
 John Usher also helped establish the John Usher Institute of Public Health at the University of Edinburgh.

 Rule Gin takes its name from the River Rule that runs through the family’s former estates in the Borders.
-Sadly, through a series of unfortunate events, the family lost everything and their history was nearly rewritten, which is the reason Julie and husband Colin McLean established Bloodline Spirits, as a nod to their ancestors.
+Sadly, through a series of unfortunate events, the family lost everything and their history was nearly rewritten, which is the reason the McLean family established Bloodline Spirits, as a nod to their ancestors.

-Rule Gin is made in a custom made beautiful copper still, named Julie’s great grandmother ‘Christa Usher’.
+Rule Gin is produced in a custom made beautiful copper still, named after Julie’s great grandmother ‘Christa Usher’.
 The main 6 botanicals are steeped over night while the pomelo and orange peel sit above the column, in a separate botanical basket.
 This ensures the citrus flavours don’t overpower the other botanicals sitting in the still and results in a quality spirit.
 The cloudberry is the flower of Peebles and gives Rule Gin its delicious sweet taste, while the pomelo balances this to create the desired classic London dry gin style.
+In Summer 2021, the packaging for Rule Gin, previously a dark blue bottle, was upgraded to a 100% recycled glass bottle.

 Key Botanical(s): Cloudberry, Pomelo Peel